eternaItree/eternaItree.github.io/_posts/2022-04-02-Fuzzing-Like-A-Caveman-6.md

 ## Introduction
 It's been a while since I've done one of these, and one of my goals this year is to do more so here we are.
 A side project of mine is kind of reaching a good stopping point so I'll have more free-time to do my own research and blog again.
 Looking forward to sharing more and more this year.

 One of the most common questions that comes up in beginner fuzzing circles (of which I'm obviously a member) is how to harness a target so that it can be fuzzed in memory, as some would call in 'persistent' fashion, in order to gain performance.
 Persistent fuzzing has a niche use-case where the target doesn't touch much global state from fuzzcase to fuzzcase, an example would be a tight fuzzing loop for a single API in a library, or maybe a single function in a binary.

+This style of fuzzing is faster than re-executing the target from scratch over and over as we bypass all the heavy syscalls/kernel routines associated with creating and destroying task structs.

 However, with binary targets for which we don't have source code, it's sometimes hard to discern what global state we're affecting while executing any code path without some heavy reverse engineering (disgusting, work? gross).
 Additionally, we often want to fuzz a wider loop.
 It doesn't do us much good to fuzz a function which returns a struct that is then never read or consumed in our fuzzing workflow.
 With these things in mind, we often find that 'snapshot' fuzzing would be a more robust workflow for binary targets, or even production binaries for which, we have source, but have gone through the sausage factory of enterprise build systems.